-MS # P-038 -139- During the last year of the Italian campaign the exemplary conduct of the British, with their wealth of experience, confronted German communication intelligence with a variety of problems.
+-120entered the war, especially the United States, introduced the proved British methods, much to their advantage.
+Only France failed to do so, much to its disadvantage.
+During the last year of the Italian campaign the exemplary conduct of the British, with their wealth of experience, confronted German communication intelligence with a variety of problems.
 In this slower and more orthodox type of warfare strict control by the British achieved a high degree of radio discipline and was able to eliminate most of the national idiosyncrasies that characterized their radio communication.
 The standard of security in the Italian theater was extremely high.
 III.
 The US Army American radio communication developed very much along British lines.
 Up to 1942 domestic military traffic in the United States and that carried on by the first units to be transferred to the British Isles, revealed certain distinctive features, such as APO numbers, officer promotion lists, and unit designations and abbreviations which were at variance with their British equivalents.
 German communication intelligence had no difficulty in driving wedges at points where these features occurred and in compromising the security of American radio communication.
 The manner in which the US Army handled the traffic showed that its radio operators were fast and experienced.
 The comments made in the preceding section pertaining to the British cryptosystems are also valid for those of the Americans.
 The use of field cipher devices complicated German radio intelligence operations, even though their cryptosecurity was far from perfect.
-The Americans deserve credit for the speed with which they adopted British operating procedures in 1942.
-They must have recognized the

-MS # P-038 -140progress made by their Allies, particularly after El Alamein.
-The Germans observed a continuous process of co-ordination aimed at eliminating the easily discernible differences between British and American procedures. except for linguistic differences which could not be erased.
-However, the radio discipline observed by British and American units alike while they were stationed in the United Kingdom deteriorated rapidly and reached the very limit of minimum security requirements as soon as US troops The abundance of radio sets with which American units entered combat. were equipped tempted the inexperienced US divisions to transmit far too many CW and voice messages in the clear.
+CONFIDENTIAL -121- The Americans deserve credit for the speed with which they adopted British operating procedures in 1942.
+They must have recognized the progress made by their Allies, particularly after El Alamein.
+The Germans observed a continuous process of co-ordination aimed at eliminating the easily discernible differences between British and American procedures, except for linguistic differences which could not be erased.
+However, the radio discipline observed by British and American units alike while they were stationed in the United Kingdom deteriorated rapidly and reached the very limit of minimum security requirements as soon as US troops entered combat.
+The abundance of radio sets with which American units were equipped tempted the inexperienced US divisions to transmit far too many CW and voice messages in the clear.
 They thereby provided the German command with many clues regarding the tactical situation and US intentions and enabled German cryptanalysts to solve many an American cryptosystem.
-This criticism pertains particularly to the initial engagements in North Africa, and to the subsequent actions in Normandy and France, and to a lesser extent to those in Italy.
+This criticism pertains particularly to the initial engagements in North Africa, and to the subsequent actions in Normandy and France in general, and to a lesser extent to those in Italy.
 In spite of the training during combined exercises in the British Isles, the security of American radio communication was extremely poor.
 During the later stages of the war the quality and security of radio communication was far from uniform in all the American armies.
 There were some armies whose radio traffic could hardly be observed, with the result that their intentions remained a secret.
 Other armies, either deliberately or unwittingly, denied themselves the benefits of radio security.
-Needless to say, in spite of their obvious superiority, this deficiency proved detrimental to them and resulted in needless losses.
+Needless to say, in spite of their obvious superiority, this deficiency proved -122detrimental to them and resulted in needless losses.